deeprjs/deepr/README.md

 }
 ```

-Again, using the `"sourceKey=>"` form will produce the following result:
+It will produce the following result:

 ```json
 {